Which Loan Is Right For Me

 Those eligible for Standard Assistance are:

-• Air National Guard and Air Force Reserve personnel and their eligible family members
+• Air National Guard and Air Force Reserve personnel (regardless of duty status) and their eligible family members

-• Retired Air Force personnel and their eligible family members (not on a continuing basis, pending case specific review)
+• Retired (including medically retired) Air Force and Space Force members receiving retirement pay and their eligible family members (not on continuing basis, pending case specific review)

-• Spouses and dependent age children of deceased Air Force personnel (died while on active duty or in retired status)
+• Dependent-aged children of deceased Air Force and Space Force personnel (who died on active duty or in retired status).

-Are Air Force officers eligible for Standard Assistance?
+Are Air Force and Space Force officers eligible for Standard Assistance?

 Yes.
-Standard Assistance is available to both Officer and Enlisted Airmen and Guardians, provided they meet the eligibility requirements outlined.
+Standard Assistance is available to both Officer and Enlisted Airmen and Guardians, provided they meet the eligibility requirements.

 I am a Reserve/Guard member with no duty orders, am I eligible for Standard Assistance?